rafaelcunha2013/vehicle-platoon-gym/README.md

-# vehicle_platoon_gym: One dimension vehicle platoon environment compatible with gym
+# vehicle_platoon_gym: One dimension vehicle platoon environment compatible with gym for RL

 Gym environments two simulate one dimensional platoon problems with a stochastic jammer in front of the platoon.
 The environments follow the standard [gym's API](https://github.com/openai/gym).